My student experience

 "When I found the opportunity to combine my passion and my love through a PhD, I jumped with no hesitation."

-Thanks to watching documentaries with my mother, another passion grew: my love of space.
+Thanks to watching documentaries, another passion grew in me: my love of space.
 Space is a mysterious place and I have always wondered what lies behind the little lights that we see at night.

 Reaching secondary school, I discovered the magic link between maths and physics.
-All of a sudden everything around me was based on equations and laws that bright people discovered and invented.
+Suddenly everything around me was based on equations and laws that bright people discovered and invented.

-When I finished my degree in engineering, many years passed until I discovered my love for space.
+When I finished my degree in engineering, many years had passed since I discovered my love for space.
 When I found the opportunity to combine my passion and my love through a PhD, I jumped with no hesitation.

 "I was fascinated about how plain mathematical equations could translate and describe natural phenomenon around us."

 Control engineering can be used in different applications such as automobiles, aircraft, plant factories and so on.
-But the most interesting application for me was how spacecrafts are used to explore space.
+But the most interesting application for me was how spacecraft are operated for space exploration.

 "My supervisor helped me tremendously throughout my first two years of the PhD and will continue to help my until I complete my PhD."